Managing Museum Collections at the Collections Storage Facility (CSF)

 This project will deliver the IT systems required to manage the storage, movement and object viewings of the museum collections held in the CSF.

-Since 2010 the Bodleian Library has stored over 10 million items across four chambers of the Bodleian Storage Facility (BSF) in Swindon.
+Since 2010 the Bodleian Library has stored over 10 million items across four chambers of the Book Storage Facility (BSF) in Swindon.
 From 2021, the BSF have used the market-leading CaiaSoft inventory management system to manage the storage and retrieval of library collection items.

 Fortunately, CaiaSoft has the functionality needed to manage these processes and track objects stored in the new CSF chamber 5.
 For the project, this brings the added advantage that CSF staff are very familiar with the software, using it for their day-to-day work managing the Bodleian collections.